dward2/BME547/Lectures/debugging.md

 # Debugging
 ## pdb
-* Python has a built in debuging package called `pdb`.
+* Python has a built in debugging package called `pdb`.
 * Reference: https://docs.python.org/3/library/pdb.html
 * Provides debugging functions primarily on the command line.
 * Can install breakpoints to halt code and inspect variables.